digital-land/digital-land/content/project/developer-contributions/index.md

 ## Upcoming areas of investigation

-We plan to explore the following by prototyping tools and by testing with and consulting people involved with developer contributions:
+We plan to explore the following by prototyping tools and by testing with, consulting people involved with developer contributions, and responding to your feedback:

 * Is it possible to extract Section 106 data from third party tools?
 * What do planning authorities need from an index of viability assessments?